Karansingh0709/Karansingh/README.md

-# 👋 Hii there, Welcome to my GitHub Profile.
+# Hii there, Welcome to my GitHub Profile 👋

 ## 🚀 About Me
 - 🎓 Currently pursuing BTech Eelectronics and Telecommunication engineering at [VIT Pune].